Advertiser Disclosure

 Check-in for several airlines, including Air Canada and Southwest, is available on level 2.

-Level 3 – Departures
+Level 3: Departures

-Los Angeles International Airport Terminal 6
+Los Angeles International Airport Terminal 6 Departures

-Los Angeles International Airport Terminal 6 Departures.
+Los Angeles International Airport Terminal 6 departures.
 Image Credit: Los Angeles International Airport

 LAX Terminals 7 and 8

-Level 1 – Arrivals
+Level 1: Arrivals

-Los Angeles International Airport Terminals 7 and 8 arrivals.
+Los Angeles International Airport terminals 7 and 8 arrivals.
 Image Credit: Los Angeles International Airport

-Level 2 – Check-In
+Level 2: Check-In

 Los Angeles International Airport Terminals 7 and 8 check-in.
 Image Credit: Los Angeles International Airport

-Los Angeles International Airport Terminals 7 and 8 Departures
+Los Angeles International Airport Terminal 7 Departures

-Terminal 7 has 13 gates numbered 70A, 70B, 71A, 71B, 72A, 72B, 73, 74, 75A, 75B, 76A, 76B, and 77.
+Terminal 7 has 14 gates, numbered 70A, 70B, 71A, 71B, 72A, 72B, 73, 74, 74B, 75A, 75B, 76A, 76B, and 77.
 The concourse is directly ahead of you as you come up the escalators from security.
-There are United Club and United Polaris lounges on level 3 departures, along with an array of shops, bars, and restaurants.
+United Club and United Polaris lounges are on level 3 departures, along with many shops, bars, and restaurants.

 Thomas Bradley International Terminal B